 Sous vide machines were subjected to more than 16 individual tests to assess their performance.
 We split our testing process into three weighted metrics — Temperature, Circulation, and Ease of Use — each composed of different side-by-side tests.
 We used calibrated lab-grade thermometers and temperature loggers for our thermal accuracy tests.
 The most important rating is the temperature, which corresponds to 40% of the overall score.
 We used lab-grade equipment to measure and compare the temperature accuracy of each product.
 This rating is informed by four specific tests comprised of time to heat (10% of the rating), recovery time (30%), temperature stability (30%), and temperature accuracy (30%).
 This review also utilizes research and observations from multiple testers to round out our information and compare each competitor's performance.

+We've purchased and tested 11 sous vide machines.
+Our extensive testing put each option through a multi-point performance analysis to rate temperature, circulation, and ease of use.
 We spent dozens of hours making all sorts of things under vacuum, pushing the limits of what you can cook in a hot water bath in our side-by-side cooking tests.
 We also used dye to visually assess how well each immersion circulator circulates.
 Finally, we examined the convenience and ease of use for each appliance, looking for the one that provided the most user-friendly and intuitive experience while trying out any connected smart features that a few of these machines have.
 To rank and compare each product's circulation capabilities, we designed a custom dye injecting apparatus so we could watch the fluid move.
 We also convened a panel of judges to try out each machine to decide the easiest and most intuitive to use.

 Analysis and Test Results